surmavagit/branch-restore/README.md

 ```

 ## PostScriptum
 This script offers almost the same functionality as `git fsck --no-reflogs`.
 Unlike the latter, it prints only the hashes themselves, without the phrase 'dangling commit' prepended to the results.
+It also provides an `--all` option to list all the childless commits whether there is a branch pointing to them or not.